Sauchope Links Park

 For Food and Drink

-The seafront location of Sauchope Links is likely to put you in the mood for seafood, and if you fancy fish and chips you can't beat the Crail Fish Bar & Cafe in nearby Crail, a local favourite.
+A seaside holiday in the East Neuk of Fife is likely to put you in the mood for seafood, and if you fancy fish and chips you can't beat the Crail Fish Bar & Cafe in nearby Crail, a local favourite.
 Further down the coast, the Anstruther Fish Bar is known as one of Scotland's best.

 The East Neuk of Fife is famed for its charming fishing villages and coastal towns.
 Follow the Fife Coastal Path from the nearby village of Crail and pay a visit to Anstruther, Pittenweem, St Monans and Elie and Earlsferry, each of which has its own unique charm and is worth exploring.